lmchvz/Javascript-Challenge/README.md

 ### Project Description:

-The goal of the project was to visualize UFO Sighting Data as a table with a functional filter to search for UFO sighting data by date.
+The goal of the project was to create a website that visualizes the UFO Sighting Data as a table with a functional filter to search for UFO sightings by date.

 ### Tools Used: